coverclock/com-diag-hazer/README.md

 * bakepi - monitors Raspberry Pi core temperature which throttles at 82C.
 * base - configures and runs a UBX-ZED-F9P chip as a base station in survey mode.
+* benchmark - configures and runs a UBX-ZED-F9P chip as a corrected mobile rover saving a CSV.
 * checksum - takes arguments that are NMEA or UBX packets and adds end matter.
 * consumer - consumes datagrams and reports on stdout.
 * station - configures and runs a UBX-ZED-F9P chip as a base station in fixed mode.